yuudev14/ask/README.md

 # Live Application 🌈
 You can try the live application [here](https://ask-yu.herokuapp.com/).
-# Requirements 🙏
-To use this application,
-* This is the client side repository.
-You need to run the server side at the same time.
-This is [Server Repository](https://github.com/Team-Freshly-Washed-Turtles/pet-server).
-* You need **Node.js**, **yarn** installed on your computer.
-Also, you need to use **mongodb** on your computer or on cloud.

 # Getting Started 🎬
 #### 1. Install Dependencies
 To install all dependencies, run this code in your terminal.